spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ...
 ```

-You may want to grant more resources to Minikube, for example :
+You may want to grant more resources to **Minishift**, for example :

 ```shell
 $ minishift start --cpus=4 --memory=8GB